Quasi linear parabolic pde posed on a network with non linear Neumann boundary condition at vertices: The parabolic problem

-We choose for instance
+We choose for instance:

-The constant $\beta$ will be chosen in order to get
+The constant $\beta$ will be chosen in order to get:

 where $(\mu(.),\underline{\nu},m)$ are defined in assumption $(\mathcal{P})$ (ii) and (iii).
-Since we have
+Since we have:

-We can then choose $\beta$ large enough to get \eqref{eq : con upp bar 3}, for instance
+we can then choose $\beta$ large enough to get \eqref{eq : con upp bar 3}, for instance:

 It is easy to show by induction that $w^+_{i,k}$ is lower barrier of $u_{i,k}$ in the neighborhood $[0,\kappa]$.
-More precisely, since $w^+_{i,0}=u_{i,0}$, and for all $k\in\{1\ldots n\}$
+More precisely, since $w^+_{i,0}=u_{i,0}$, and for all $k\in\{1\ldots n\}$:

-we get using the assumption of induction, assumption $(\mathcal{P})$ (ii) and (iii), and \eqref{eq : con upp bar 3} that for all $x\in(0,\kappa)$
+we get using the assumption of induction, assumption $(\mathcal{P})$ (ii) and (iii), and \eqref{eq : con upp bar 3} that for all $x\in(0,\kappa)$:

-We obtain therefore
+We obtain therefore:

-With the same arguments we can show that
+With the same arguments we can show that:

 is a lower barrier in the neighborhood of $0$.
-Using the same method, we can show that $\partial_xu_{i,k}(a_i)$ is uniformly bounded by the same upper bounds, which completes the proof of \textbf{Step 1}.\\ \textbf{Step 2 :} For the convenience of the reader, we do not detail all the computations of this Step, since they can be found in the proof of Theorem 15.2 of \cite{Gilbarg}.
-It follows from Lemma \ref{lm: esti derivée temps} that there exists $M>0$ such that
+Using the same method, we can show that $\partial_xu_{i,k}(a_i)$ is uniformly bounded by the same upper bounds, which completes the proof of \textbf{Step 1}.

+\textbf{Step 2 :} For the convenience of the reader, we do not detail all the computations of this Step, since they can be found in the proof of Theorem 15.2 of \cite{Gilbarg}.
+It follows from Lemma \ref{lm: esti derivée temps} that there exists $M>0$ such that:

-We set furthermore
+We set furthermore:

-Let $u$ be a solution of the elliptic equation, for $x\in(0,a_i)$
+Let $u$ be a solution of the elliptic equation, for $x\in(0,a_i)$:

 and assume that $|u|_{(0,a_i)}\leq M$.
-The main key of the proof will be in the use of the following equalities
+The main key of the proof will be in the use of the following equalities: